Evgenus/fs-walk-glob-rules/README.md

 ### Async

-`walker.walk` - asynchronous function with 3 callbacks.
+`walker.transform` - asynchronous function with 3 callbacks.
 Single parameter is a hash of options.
 This function return nothing.
 * `root` - start path of walking and relativity point for paths matching.
 * `rules` - dictionary of paths transformations
 * `excludes` - list of patterns for path to be exclude.
 If some forder matches that path, means that all nested files and folders will be excluded, even if they will not match this pattern.